getreu/tp-note/docs/source/tpnote--manual.md

 ![Tp-Note created the above content](assets/workflow2-2.png){width="11cm"}

 The source code of the note shows the link with its target.
-The left-click, opens the `.odt` document.
+The left-click opens the `.odt` document.

 ```yaml
 ---